This post may contain affiliate links which won’t change your price but will share some commission. See my disclosure policy.

-Melt-in-your-mouth, light and fluffy vegan pancakes made with just 6 ingredients.
+Melt-in-your-mouth, easy, light and fluffy vegan pancakes made with just 6 ingredients.

 Is there anything more mouth-watering than a stacked plate of pancakes on a Saturday morning?
 A little bit of melted butter on top, drizzled with maple syrup…mmmm.